-Training and employee development: While we have not yet collected data for the defined key performance indicators (KPIs) for this material topic, we are committed to including them in our upcoming sustainability roadmap and working towards tracking and reporting on them.
+Training and employee development: In 2023, 87 percent of our total staff has participated in trainings and career development.
+This high number represents the spirit and drive for continuous improvement we foster across our business.
 We conduct employee interviews annually for all employees, where the content of the conversation is competence development, evaluation of employee effort and feedback to and from the manager.
-A clear ambition for 2025 will be defined in 2023.